HWal/ESP8266_HAN_Receive_Web_Relay_Output/python/README.md

 About the programs
 ==================
 * Create log files with AMS data logged from the HAN port on Kaifa (MA304H3E) electricity meter.
-* Save the files to disk on PC.
+* Save the files to disk.
 * Present the log data graphically with the Python matplotlib module.

 There is no "pretty" user interface.
-To configure where to store the data, and the log frequency, you need to manually edit the source files.
+To configure where to store the data, and the log frequency, you need to manually edit the source file parse_write.py.

 Get started (Windows 10)
 ------------------------